-Competent formation of the Court
+Article 14 Competent formation of the Court

 - 1. Cases before the General Court shall be heard and determined by Chambers sitting with three or with five Judges in accordance with Article 13. - 2.
-Cases may be heard and determined by the Grand Chamber or by the Intermediate Chamber under the conditions laid down in Article 28. - 3.
+Cases may be heard and determined by the Grand Chamber under the conditions laid down in Article 28. - 3.
 Cases may be heard and determined by a single Judge where they are delegated to him under the conditions laid down in Article 29.